 Conclusion: It is anticipated that, by providing durable diabetes control and reducing CV morbidity and mortality, the SGLT-2i class of drugs is destined to become a priority choice in diabetes management.

 SGLT-2i agents, glycosuria, type 2 diabetes, cardiovascular disease, keto-acidosis, glucose kinetics.

-Department of Medicine, Division of Diabetes University of Texas Health Science Center San Antonio, TX, Department of Medicine, Division of Metabolism, Endocrinology & Genetics University of Kansas Medical Center Kansas City, KS
+Department of Medicine, Division of Diabetes, University of Texas Health Science Center, San Antonio, TX, Department of Medicine, Division of Metabolism, Endocrinology & Genetics, University of Kansas Medical Center, Kansas City, KS